-3. Nonlinear Saturation and Zonal Staircase
+3. Nonlinear saturation and zonal staircase

 We now proceed to investigate the saturated state of (2.17) and (2.18) numerically and semi-analytically.
-A well-defined saturated state is found only for temperature gradients below a critical gradient $\kappa_T < \kappa_T^c$, where κ_T^c is an increasing function of collisionality χ (see Figure 6).
-The saturated state is always dominated by strong zonal flows and exhibits levels of turbulent transport that are low compared to the equilibrium diffusive transport $(Q \leq \chi \kappa_T)$.
+A well-defined saturated state is found only for temperature gradients below a critical gradient $\kappa_T < \kappa_T^c$, where κ_T^c is an increasing function of collisionality χ (see figure 6).
+The saturated state is always dominated by strong ZFs and exhibits levels of turbulent transport that are low compared to the equilibrium diffusive transport $(Q \lesssim \chi \kappa_T)$.
 We will refer to this state as the Dimits state.
-The critical gradient κ_T^c is then the nonlinear critical gradient that marks the break up of the zonally dominated state and the onset of fully developed ITG turbulence.
+The critical gradient κ_T^c is then the nonlinear critical gradient that marks the breakup of the zonally dominated state and the onset of fully developed ITG turbulence.
 We will relate κ_T^c to the resilience of the zonal profiles in the face of nonzonal perturbations, which is in turn determined by the behaviour of turbulence in the presence of strong (comparable to the ITG growth rate) zonal shear.
-For $\kappa_T < \kappa_T^c$, zonally sheared turbulence enhances the ZFs that are doing the shearing through a negative turbulent viscosity.
-Beyond the Dimits threshold $(\kappa_T > \kappa_T^c)$, the turbulent viscosity is positive, and strong, ITG-suppressing ZFs cannot be maintained.
-These results are presented in Section 4, but first, in this section, we shall describe the saturated state near the Dimits threshold.
+For $\kappa_T < \kappa_T^c$, zonally sheared turbulence enhances the ZFs that are doing the